 Express.js: the reference web framework for Node.js

-Express.js (November 2010) by TJ Holowaychuk: minimal web framework for Node.js, composable middleware, routing, inspired by Sinatra.
-Foundation of most Node.js REST APIs of the 2010-2020 decade.
+Express.js (May 2010) by TJ Holowaychuk: minimal web framework for Node.js, composable middleware, routing, inspired by Sinatra.
+MIT licence.

 Open SourceWeb Express.jsNode.jsTJ HolowaychukJavaScriptOpen SourceWebBackend